 St Margaret's Berwick Grammar is a leading Early Learning to VCE independent private school for boys and girls.

 Our learning program is guided by our Vision and School Values which are embedded in every decision we make.
-These guiding principles combined with rigorous educational research allow us to deliver a contemporary education model that helps every child to find their passion and reach their full potential.
+These guiding principles, combined with adherence to contemporary educational research allow us to deliver a contemporary educational model that guides every child to discover their passion and achieve their full potential.

 Our School Vision

 “To encourage children to strive to be their best self, now and in the future, for the betterment of all humanity and the planet”.

 We action our Vision through our Schools Values

 Our School Values of Courage, Curiosity, Character and Respect have been developed through engagement with key stakeholder groups (students, parents, staff, alumni and our Council) and sit at the heart of our education community, guiding every aspect of our learning and decision making.
 Our strategic plan was developed and is actioned through this lens.